JUSTIN ZVI PELLIS

 Justin is grateful to his cantorial, rabbinical, and spiritual mentors

-for helping to continually refine his vision of community leadership.
+for helping to continually refine his vision of musical community leadership.